This blog may contain affiliate links. Read our disclosure policy for more info.

 Many tourists to New Zealand drive from Queenstown to Mount Cook simply to take a photo of the Mount Cook road, it sounds strange but hear me out, if you manage to time the photo right it will easily be your favorite photo from your New Zealand vacation.
 About 10 kilometers (6.2 miles) before you reach Mount Cook Village, and just after the airport is the location for the famous Mount Cook photo.

 Be sure to pull your car safely off the road and walk ahead, have your photographer stand at least a couple meters behind so that the whole scene is captured.
 Stand on the line in the middle of the road, behind you the winding road, and Mount Cook makes for the most amazing backdrop!
 Make sure to remain alert at all times, after all, you are standing in the middle of the road.
-It’s important to note that the speed limit on this road is 60km/h so the cars can come upon you pretty quick.
+It’s important to note that the speed limit on this road is 60km/h (37 mph) so the cars can come upon you pretty quick.

 12. Mount Cook

-You can even indulge in heli-skiing on unspoiled ski runs here as well as try out the unique sport of glacier kayaking, which, yep, you guessed it – gets you up close to some pretty impressive glaciers and icebergs!
+You can even indulge in heli-skiing on unspoiled ski runs in New Zealand as well as try out the unique sport of glacier kayaking, which, yep, you guessed it – gets you up close to some pretty impressive glaciers and icebergs!
 Interestingly, there are more relaxing activities on offer here too, like visiting the informative Sir Edmund Hillary Alpine Center to learn about the history of the area and having dinner at one of the most scenic restaurants in New Zealand!

 If you’re a keen hiker, there’s no better place to be than Mount Cook National Park – there are loads of great hiking tracks that range from short and easy to difficult tracks that will take a few days to complete.
 My personal favorite hike here is the Hooker Valley Track, which is one of the most popular walking tracks in Mount Cook.
 It’s a 10-kilometer (6.2 miles) round trip and is rated as easy – so it’s suitable for the whole family.
 On your walk, you will come across three very-photogenic swing bridges which each have stunning views of Mueller Lake, Mount Sefton, and the Mueller Glacier.
 At the end of the track and worth the wait is Hooker Lake, which depending on the season can be home to numerous icebergs.
 It’s easily one of the best hikes on the South Island!

 Another personal favorite hike of mine in Mount Cook is the Sealy Tarns Track, which, interestingly is nicknamed the ‘stairway to heaven’ because you need to take on a mammoth 2,200 steps to reach the Sealy Tarns lake at the top.
-But, it’s worth the many steps and the 600-meter elevation gain for the epic views of the Hooker Valley as well as majestic Mount Cook along the way!
+But, it’s worth the many steps and the 600-meter elevation gain (1,969 feet) for the epic views of the Hooker Valley as well as the majestic Mount Cook along the way!